rgordon95/NumberAbbreviator/README.md

       decimalsToShow // number of decimal places to show minNumberToFormat  // length number must be >== to format passedInNumber // number you are formatting

+## Planned features / improvements

+1. TypeScript Types
+2. Work with negative numbers

+## Contributing

+1. Contributions are welcome!
+2. Please see open issues / any project indicators to see what would be priority, or feel free to take on your own request or bug fix.
+3. If you are interested in becoming a maintainer to this package, please email me, contact me through my website or reach out to me on linkedin.